 \subsection{Visual analysis on image data}

-In our first experiment, a qualitative visual evaluation on images from the ImageNet data set~\cite{deng2009imagenet} is performed for selected baseline: IG~\cite{sundararajan2017axiomatic}, LIME~\cite{ribeiro2016should}, SHAP~\cite{SHAP}, and the proposed RLE framework.
-We color the explanations from all baselines to illustrate that they distinguish between input variables that positively (green) and negatively (red) contribute to the CNN model estimations for a given class.
-The results are summarized in Table. \ref{tab:visual_experiments}.
-Also, an example of a relational local explanation for an image is depicted in Fig. \ref{fig:example_image}.
+In our first experiment, a qualitative visual evaluation on images from the ImageNet dataset~\cite{deng2009imagenet} is performed for selected baselines: IG~\cite{sundararajan2017axiomatic}, LIME~\cite{ribeiro2016should}, SHAP~\cite{SHAP}, and the proposed RLE framework.
+We highlight the explanations from all baselines by appropriate colors to illustrate the attribution they assign to the input variables.
+A positive attribution value (in green) and a negative attribution value (in red) reflect the contributions of the input values to the CNN model predictions for a given class.
+The results are summarized in Table \ref{tab:visual_experiments}.
+Also, an example of a relational local explanation for an image is depicted in Figure \ref{fig:example_image}.